lilt/lilt-python/docs/FilesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **upload_file**
-> File upload_file(name, body, export_uri=export_uri, file_hash=file_hash, lang_id=lang_id)
+> InlineResponse201 upload_file(name, body, export_uri=export_uri, file_hash=file_hash, lang_id=lang_id)

 Upload a File

 Upload a File in any of the formats [documented in our knowledge base](https://support.lilt.com/hc/en-us/articles/360020816253-File-Formats).
 Request parameters should be passed in as query string parameters.
 When uploading a file, any parameters needed to issue a request to the specified export_uri can be encoded in the export_uri itself as query parameters.
 Typical examples of parameters that may be required are an access token to authorize requests to a third-party HTTP API and the unique identifier of a resource available via the third-party HTTP API that corresponds to the file.
 An example export_uri that encodes a target resource identifier (i.e., source_id) of an associated resource behind a third party HTTP API is given in the cURL command below.
-Example cURL command: ```   curl -X POST https://lilt.com/2/files?key=API_KEY&name=en_US.json&export_uri=https://example.com/export?source_id=12345 \\   --header \"Content-Type: application/octet-stream\" \\   --data-binary @en_US.json ```
+Example cURL command: ```   curl -X POST https://lilt.com/2/files?key=API_KEY&name=en_US.json&export_uri=https://example.com/export?source_id=12345 \\   --header \"Content-Type: application/octet-stream\" \\   --data-binary @en_US.json ``` Calls to GET /files are used to monitor the language detection results.
+The API response will be augmented to include detected language and confidence score.
+The language detection will complete asynchronously.
+Prior to completion, the `detected_lang` value will be `zxx`, the reserved ISO 639-2 code for \"No linguistic content/not applicable\".
+If the language can not be determined, or the detection process fails, the `detected_lang` field will return `und`, the reserved ISO 639-2 code for undetermined language, and the `detected_lang_confidence` score will be `0`.

 ### Example